Alamofire/Foundation/BYLAWS.md

 ## ARTICLE III - MEMBERSHIP

-The Corporation shall have no members.
+The membership of the corporation shall consist of the members of the Board of Directors.

 ## ARTICLE IV - MEETING